 Support for Small Business

 Understandably small business owners dread more legislation in an already heavily regulated industry.
-On a positive note, the CFIA is making provisions to support micro and small businesses with “plain language guidance material” on how to comply with the new rules.
-Also, a staged implementation would allow businesses that are not federally registered extra time to comply with certain requirements of the legislation.
+On a positive note, the CFIA has made provisions to help small businesses understand regulatory requirements.
+Also, a staged implementation allows businesses that are not federally registered extra time to comply with certain requirements of the legislation.

 Protecting your Brand

-The SFCA will help businesses protect and strengthen their brand through risk assessments, preventive control measures and traceability.
+The SFCR will help businesses protect and strengthen their brand through risk assessments, preventive control measures and traceability.
 Food safety may not be sexy like product development and packaging design, but it is a necessary part of a healthy food supply chain.
 Building a sustainable food business requires ongoing investment in food safety and every employee has a role to play.

 Check out these resources to understand the impact on your business…

 As packaged food specialists, Birgit Blain and her team transform food into retail-ready products.
 Her experience includes 17 years with Loblaw Brands and President’s Choice®.
 Contact her at Birgit@BBandAssoc.com and subscribe to her Food Biz Blog for valuable advice.

 © Birgit Blain